saltzm/cgen/README.md

       in the .c file
     * 'private': Declares and defines the function in the .c file and marks it 'static'
+  * compiler_directives: A list of things like "inline" to precede the function signature, static should never be necessary though
   * inp: Object of the form { argName : argType, ..., lastArgName : lastArgType }
   * out: Specifies the return type of the function
   * def: Contains the body of the function in ribosome format
 * **struct**:
+  * name: The name of the struct
   * module: The module the struct belongs to
   * visibility:
     * 'public': Declares the struct in the .h file for the module.
 Also defines